softmatterlab/SmartTrap/README.md

 ### Circuit boards
 The 3 circuit boards of the controller are listed below.
 - PCB 1 - Microcontroller board: Hosts the microcontroller which is an Arduino Portenta H7.
 This board is connected to both the other boards and the host computer.
-- PCB 2 - Sensor board:
+- PCB 2 - Sensor board: This board connects to the various sensors, amplifying and digitizing the signals.
+Connected to the microcontroller board with a ribbon cable.
-- PCB 3 - Actuator board:
+- PCB 3 - Actuator board: Connects to the motors and piezo actuators which moves the sample stage as well as the laser positions.
+Connected to the microcontroller board with a ribbon cable.

 The Bill of Materials (BOM) files are in the [components folder](Components/) and the schematics of the boards can be found in [Instrument Schematics folder](<Instrument Schematics/>).